As 'magic mushrooms' got more attention, drug busts of the psychedelic drug went up

 "My concern is not about addiction because psychedelic drugs in the classical term of addiction are not addictive," says Volkow.

-But, initial research suggest risk of of psychosis and even suicidal ideation and attempt.
+But, initial research suggest risk of of psychosis and even suicidal ideation.

 "It can trigger a full-blown psychosis," says Volkow.
 "And some of these psychoses can be extremely, extremely scary."
 Some of the psychoses can lead to suicide or impulsive actions that result in suicide, she says.

-Volkow is also concerned about the potential negative impacts of combining psilocybin with other drugs or medications, because it's something that scientists haven't explored yet.
+Volkow is also concerned about the potential negative impacts of combining psilocybin with other drugs or medications, because it's something that scientists haven't studied yet.

 And so, she cautions, "We need to be aware that the use of these drugs comes at a certain cost."